 - SPECIFIC IMMUNOSUPPRESSIVE THERAPY

-Transplantation: It is an act of transferring cells, tissues or organs from one site to another.
-Many diseases can be cured by implementation of healthy organ tissue or cells (a graft) from one individual (donor) to another in need of transplant (host).
-Alux Carrel reported first systemic study of transplantation in 1908, he interchanged both kidneys in series of nine cats.
-Organs that can be transplanted are the Kidney, heart, liver, pancreas, lungs, thymus and intestine and tissues include heart valves, bones, tendons, cornea, skin, and veins.
+Transplantation: It is an act of transferring cells, tissues, or organs from one site to another.
+Many diseases can be cured by the implementation of healthy organ tissue or cells (a graft) from one individual (donor) to another in need of transplant (host).
+Alux Carrel reported the first systemic study of transplantation in 1908, he interchanged both kidneys in series of nine cats.
+Organs that can be transplanted are the Kidney, heart, liver, pancreas, lungs, thymus, and intestine and tissues include heart valves, bones, tendons, cornea, skin, and veins.
 The kidneys are the most commonly transplanted organs, followed by the liver and then the heart.
-A variety of immunosuppressive agents can delay or prevent rejection of transplanted organ, e.g. Calcineurin inhibitor, mTOR inhibitor, Anti-proliferative, corticosteroids and antibodies etc. Different types of grafts/transplants.
+A variety of immunosuppressive agents can delay or prevent the rejection of the transplanted organ, e.g. Calcineurin inhibitor, mTOR inhibitor, Anti-proliferative, corticosteroids, and antibodies, etc. Different types of grafts/transplants.

 Autograft or Auto-transplantation